lucasdicioccio/deptrack-project/README.md

 One drawback of using Haskell is that there's more upfront learning than learning YAML+scripting languages.
-However, longer term, the author believes you can reach further with DepTrack than existing Devops tools: Haskell users sit on the shoulders of giants and benefit from a very expressive language to encode invariants such as "you cannot run a program that you've not installed first".
+However, longer term, the author believes you can reach further with DepTrack than existing Devops tools.

+## deptrack-devops-recipes

+This module provides some recipes to configure machines.
+It contains things I found useful to configure my personal servers; mostly Debian-like.
+Organization of this module is likely to change.